The following post is presented as a public service. 😉

 I kind of like the fact that you can get almond macaroons and coconut macarons.
 Seems right somehow.

 Beyond the popular brands of macaroons often sold in cans, I’m also seeing some serious bespoke examples at upscale bakeries.
-These second generation macaroons, if you will, turned up at last year’s incredible World’s Fare in Queens and were crafted by Danny Macaroons: original coconut, peanut butter chocolate, salted caramel, and pineapple-guava filled.
-Incidentally, the 2nd Annual World’s Fare will happen at Citi Field, 123-01 Roosevelt Avenue, Queens, NY on May 18-19, 2019.
+These second generation macaroons, if you will, turned up at the incredible 2018 World’s Fare in Queens and were crafted by Danny Macaroons: original coconut, peanut butter chocolate, salted caramel, and pineapple-guava filled.

 Dedicated holidays cement the distinction: National Macaroon Day is celebrated on May 31; International Macaron Day appears to be tied to the first day of spring, around March 20.
 (There’s even a Chocolate Macaroon Day on June 3rd but it seems to embrace both macaroons and macarons.)